Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

 ___

 ## Part 3: Material Reference List
-This section goes into detail about how to shade materials that you shouldn’t shade in the “normal” way.
+This section goes into detail about how to shade materials that you shouldn’t shade in the "normal" way.
 If a material is not on this list, refer to the first entry.

 <br id="conventional">